Your MOPS Team Is Losing a Full Work Week Every Month, and Nobody Talks About It

 3. Transformations run automatically.
 Country values get normalized to a single canonical form.
 Phone numbers are standardized globally.
 Whitespace is trimmed.
 Special characters are handled.
 Test and demo records are flagged and removed.
 Duplicates are detected.
 All of it runs before a single lead touches governance.

-From Three Days to Fifteen Minutes
+From Three to Seven Days to 10 Minutes

 One event marketing team was running a four-step manual process just to get leads from a badge scan into CRM: clean for ICP, clean for formatting, coordinate enrichment with a separate account holder, then match contacts across CRM systems.
-Start to finish, it took about three days.
+Start to finish, it took between three to seven days.
 Post-event follow-up was delayed by the same amount, even when the team needed to move fast on fresh engagement.

-With Lead Factory, that same process now takes roughly 15 minutes.
+With Lead Factory, that same process now takes roughly 10 minutes.
 One governed workflow replaced four manual steps.
 Enrichment, deduplication, normalization, and routing all happen upstream, before anything touches the CRM.
 And because follow-up emails can be configured and ready in advance, leads captured at an event can now be in front of prospects the same day.

 The less visible result is just as important: the marketer running the process gets their time back.
 Instead of spending days buried in spreadsheet cleanup under pressure from sales, they can focus on event recap, reporting, and the follow-up work that actually drives pipeline.